+(ii) Conditioned on participation in work experience or community service (or any other work activity under 261.30 of this chapter).
 (3) Except where excluded under paragraph (b) of this section, it also includes supportive services such as transportation and child care provided to families who are not employed.